rspamd/rspamd.com/doc/modules/rbl.md

 In general this procedure could be represented as following:

 * Check `A` or `AAAA` records for `example.com`
-* For each ip address resolve it using reverse octets composition: so if IP address of `example.com` is `1.2.3.4`, then checks would be for `4.3.2.1.uribl.tld`
+* For each IP address resolve it using reverse octets composition: so if IP address of `example.com` is `1.2.3.4`, then checks would be for `4.3.2.1.uribl.tld`

 ## Disabling SURBLs